 You can make a big difference in your life and others by committing yourself to being one of those people who daily spreads cheer wherever you go.
+You could also learn how to make a website and spread joy that way.
 If you know someone who you feel is that way, ask him or her about it; find out how they feel there life is impacted because they choose to be that way.

 If you are one who likes to contribute more tangibly, that’s great, because the world needs plenty like you too!